 A part of Thanh Nien street on West Lake

-- The West Lake Hanoi originally sited on the Red River, repeated flooding and erosion relocated it to its present position on Kim Ngu Islet (Golden Fish Islet).
+The West Lake Hanoi was originally sited on the Red River.
+However, for repeated flooding and erosion, it was relocated to the present position on Kim Ngu Islet, also known as Golden Fish Islet.

 Kim Ngu Islet is located on the southeast shoreline of the lake where Tran Quoc Pagoda is placed.

 Fantastic stories and facts about Hanoi West Lake that not everyone knows about

 There are a variety of mysterious legends about the origin of the wonderful West Lake.
 As a result, this lake also has plenty of different interesting names.
 Depending on every historical period, Tay Ho Lake possesses various names.
 Each name of West Lake is kept a legend of the origin of the legendary West Lake.

 Map from Hanoi Old Quarter to West Lake